Know the Lingo: Association Management System Glossary

 Perhaps you're still wondering about things like requirements or user stories.
 While this post is intended to help you understand your AMS itself, you'll want to familiarize with terms and tools for managing your AMS, too.
 We've rounded up such jargon in our Project Management Translated post—check it out!

 Understanding the language and nuances of AMSes take time, effort, and—sometimes—an expert.
 Our team keeps tabs on all the latest AMS trends and developments—we have been for decades.
 We know well the industry and many association use cases.
-If you need help navigating vendor booths at ASAE17 or just want to chat about your AMS concerns and questions, we're here to help.
+If you want to chat about your AMS concerns and questions, we're here to help.